scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 declared in the function.
-This can be avoided by using the JIT compilation feature which infers the types of arguments and variables based on the types of arguments passed to the function at runtime .
+This can be avoided by using the JIT compilation feature which infers the types of arguments and variables based on the types of arguments passed to the function at runtime.
 Following is the implementation of steps 2 and 3 without the type declarations.

 .. code-block:: python